MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

 The unary plus tries to convert an operand to a number. `true` is `1`, and `false` is `0`.

 The string `'Lydia'` is a truthy value.
-What we're actually asking, is "Is this truthy value falsy?".
+What we're actually asking, is "Is this truthy value falsy؟".
 This returns `false`.

 </p>
 </details>